Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-10.md

   - The Store
 2. Review and identify all of the parts used by React Redux
   - Provider component
-  - connect()
+3. React REdux Hooks
-    - mapStateToProps()
+  - useDispatch
-    - mapDispatchToProps()
+  - useSelector
-3. Identify and describe the parts of Redux and React Redux
+4. Identify and describe the parts of Redux and React Redux
   - Actions
   - Store
   - Reducers
   - Immutable State
   - connected components
-4. Identify and described Application State
+5. Identify and described Application State

 ## Challenges